Willdotwhite/badlydone.dev/src/pages/Articles/articles/voting-data-science.md

 | ...                          | ...                        |
 | "" (This came last here too) | ???                        |

-(Ed: I still need to run it on my machine and validate the output weights to see how close they all were.)

 So while there's a lot more black box magic than I'd care for, it's very gratifying to see that the order is extremely close to the pairwise list above.